Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Calibration in TREX-DM

 The spatial distribution of $^{37}$Ar events throughout the detector active volume was evaluated through analysis of the reconstructed 2D positions.
 Figure~\ref{fig:Ar37_hitmap} shows the hitmap corresponding to the integrated calibration runs, demonstrating excellent spatial uniformity across the detector area.

-Quantitative assessment of the spatial homogeneity was performed by analyzing the statistical distribution of event counts within a 20$\times$20~cm$^2$ fiducial region, excluding potential edge effects.
+Quantitative assessment of the spatial homogeneity was performed by analyzing the statistical distribution of event counts within a 20$\times$20~cm$^2$ fiducial region, excluding potential edge effects and pixels containing an excess of noisy events (such as the ones at $X\approx 15$~mm, $Y\approx 115$~mm and $X\approx 235$~mm, $Y\approx 205$~mm).
 The bin count distribution follows the expected Poisson statistics, with the 1D projection (right part of Figure~\ref{fig:Ar37_hitmap}) showing excellent agreement with a Gaussian fit of mean $\mu$ and standard deviation $\sigma$.
 The extracted standard deviation matches the expected relationship $\sigma=\sqrt{\mu}$, confirming the proper uniformity of the detector response.
+We emphasize that this one-dimensional test statistic is used only as a complementary check: it verifies that bin contents are statistically consistent with a Gaussian distribution, but it does not by itself prove spatial homogeneity, as this is primarily established visually from the 2D map.

 The absence of visible dead regions or response variations across the detector area is crucial, as non-uniform detector response could introduce systematic biases in background discrimination and signal identification analyses.